-The lawyers of Salvi, Schostok & Pritchard P.C. have experience with handling a wide variety of vehicle accident cases in Chicago and throughout Illinois.
+The Chicago lawyers of Salvi, Schostok & Pritchard P.C. have experience with handling a wide variety of vehicle accident cases in Chicago and throughout Illinois.
 We understand the unique issues that different types of accidents present, and we are committed to seeking full and fair compensation for each one of our clients.

 Our experience includes: